 Visit the Compliance pages for more information.

 A baccalaureate degree with a major in nursing from a National League of Nursing–accredited program.
 A GPA of 3.0 or above on all previous coursework or 3.25 or above on the last 60 credits of the B.S.N. is required.
-Applications from RNs who hold non-nursing baccalaureate degrees are considered on an individual basis.

 - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.